stefanrusek/spdy_proxy/README.md

 betwen HAProxy (1.5 and later) and any web server.
 HAProxy provides SSL and spdy_proxy provides unencrypted SPDY.

+FAQ
+---

+Q: Wouldn't this just defeat the purpose of SPDY?

+A: Actually, no, it doesn't.
+There are numerous advantages to SPDY, but the two big advantages over HTTPS (that is secure HTTP), are multi- channel communications, and server->client streams.

+spdy_proxy proxies at the SPDY channel level, so each SPDY stream is proxied to a separate HTTP request.
+This means that spdy_proxy gives you multi-stream abilities out of the box.

+For the additional stream features of SPDY, we hope to add X-SPDY-* response headers that you can use to tell spdy_proxy to perform different operations.
+For example, you could use X-SPDY-MAX-STREAMS to tell spdy_proxy to tell the client the maximum number of active streams that it is allowed to create.

 Installation
 ------------

+NOTE: Installation is not compelete yet, but this is how it will work when it works. ;)

 spdy_proxy requires erlang to be installed, additionally git is required to build spdy_proxy.